EvgenSuit/My-Speechy/README.md

 # My-Speechy
-My Speechy is an app dedicated to help people with stuttering and is in active development
+My Speechy is an app dedicated to helping people with stuttering and is in active development

+***APK version is located at at the top of the directory***